MForemxn/Bachelor-of-Information-Technologies-Diploma-in-Information-Technologies-Professional-Practice/Finding, evaluating and referencing information.md

 # Finding Information
 ## **Utilizing Multiple Sources**:
-To locate relevant data efficiently, explore a range of sources including libraries, databases, search engines, experts, and primary resources.
+To locate relevant [[data]] efficiently, explore a range of sources including libraries, databases, search engines, experts, and primary resources.
 Each source offers unique advantages:
 - Libraries provide access to an extensive collection of physical and digital materials, as well as expert assistance from librarians
-- Databases often offer specialized, curated collections of research articles, data sets, and other scholarly resources.
+- Databases often offer specialized, curated collections of research articles, [[data]] sets, and other scholarly resources.
 - Search engines like Google Scholar or JSTOR can help you quickly locate relevant information on the web.
 - Experts in your field can provide valuable insights and unique perspectives based on their expertise and experience.
-- Primary sources, such as interviews, surveys, or original data, offer firsthand accounts of events or phenomena.
+- Primary sources, such as interviews, surveys, or original [[data]], offer firsthand accounts of events or phenomena.
 ## Developing Search Strategies:
 To effectively find the information you need, create well-planned search strategies using keywords, Boolean operators, quotation marks, and filters:
 - Keywords are specific words or phrases related to your research topic that help narrow down search results.